Skip to main content Skip to search Skip to main navigation

 Switzerland has its own food legislation, which is independent of the EU.
 This is very complicated, extensive and differentiated, but in many respects very similar to the EU's FIR.

-There is a new regulation in the area of vitamins and minerals:
+There is a new ordinance on vitamins and minerals:

 The tables in Annex 1 are particularly relevant.